lexicHQ/docs/sequence.md

 # Engage Users with Sequence

-Sequence capabilities enable you to engage your users at a later time for typical abandoned cart scenarios.
+Sequence capabilities enable you to engage your users at a later time.
 The basic building blocks of a sequence are to nurture and drive the user back to the flow to engage with your product or service.

 Head to the sequence section by clicking on the sequence icon as shown below: